Skip to main content

 Research

-Most of Sleath’s research focuses on provider-patient communication in the areas of asthma, ADHD, diabetes, and glaucoma, engaging children and parents more in medication discussions during pediatric visits and improving patient medication adherence and other health outcomes through interventions.
+Most of Sleath’s research focuses on provider-patient communication in the areas of glaucoma, asthma, ADHD, and diabetes; engaging patients more during visits; and improving health outcomes through interventions.
 Her work in this area has been funded by NHLBI, NIA, NIMH, NEI, AHRQ, PCORI, and the Bayer Institute for Health Communication.
 She received her PhD. in sociology from the University of Wisconsin-Madison and her BS in pharmacy and BA in sociology from the University of Connecticut.

-• CLINICAL RESEARCH/DRUG DEVELOPMENT FELLOW SHIP FUNDING Global Health Economics and Outcomes Research
+• BMS-UNC Worldwide Health Economics and Outcomes Research Pre-doctoral Fellowship Program

 • Improving African American glaucoma patient involvement in visits and outcomes